mitnk/cicada/docs/faq.md

 Cicada is trying to support most common cases that Bash supports, except the Bash scripting language.

-In following aspects, cicada wants to do a better (sanity) job:
+In the following aspects, cicada wants to do a better (saner) job:

 - [Completion](https://github.com/mitnk/cicada/tree/master/docs/completion.md)
 - [History](https://github.com/mitnk/cicada/tree/master/docs/history.md)
 - [Customize Prompt](https://github.com/mitnk/cicada/tree/master/docs/prompt.md)

-Compare to shells like zsh/fish, cicada tends to be a simpler shell.
+Compared to shells like zsh/fish, cicada tends to be a simpler shell.
-Audience of cicada shell should be people that are seeking simplicity and speed, while not full-feature.
+Audience of cicada shell should be people who are seeking simplicity and speed, while not full features.

 ### Is cicada POSIX-compatible?